uNkNowN92-git/knockout-paged-list/README.md

 ```

 ###*Inline URL*
-Using the 'data-url' attribute to specify the url to access:
+Use the 'data-url' attribute to specify the url to access:
 ```html
 <!-- use 'data-url' attribute to specify url to query different from the 'url' passed to the view model -->
 <td data-bind="click: sort.bind($data, 'column1')" data-url="/api/sorturl">Heading 1</td>